-In short, less funds, rising costs, and greater demands hinder the college's ability to perform its mission, but with frugal spending, industry support, and creative solutions, the college meets the needs of its students.
+In short, less funding, rising costs, and greater demands hinder the college's ability to perform its mission.
+Williamsburg Technical College is a "state-supported" institution of higher education in the state of South Carolina, but only through frugal spending, industry support, and creative solutions has the college been able to meet the needs of its students.